So, what are your favourite items for a vegan bowl? For me it’s an easy question – but with an infinite amount of variations!

 What are the Ingredients of an Incredible Vegan Bowl?

-I often use leftovers in my vegan bowls.
 You don’t have to make everything new.
 Feel free to always make too much quantity of a whatever you’re eating and use the extra leftovers to create a delicious vegan bowl the next day.

 Here are some of the component ingredient options for making a delicious and balanced vegan bowl.